 Global concurrent users by UTC hour (approximate, normalized):

-Friday and Saturday evenings have ~28% more activity than weekday averages.
+Friday and Saturday evenings are noticeably busier than weekday averages.

 Safety and Moderation